Info icon

 }

-09 Extract and open the CloudTrail log file downloaded at the previous steps in your preferred text editor.
+09 Extract and open the CloudTrail log file downloaded in the previous steps in your preferred text editor.

 10 Once the CloudTrail log file is opened, search for the following attributes in order to identify the necessary log record:

-11 Identify the right CloudTrail log entry (record) based on the attributes listed at the previous step and verify the "userIdentity" attribute value to determine the origin and context for the selected unwanted purchase request.
+11 Identify the correct CloudTrail log entry (record) based on the attributes listed in the previous step and verify the "userIdentity" attribute value to determine the origin and context for the selected unwanted purchase request.

 12 Repeat steps no. 3 – 11 to verify the request origin and context for other unwanted reservation purchases placed in the selected AWS region.

-Case B: To mitigate unwanted Amazon EC2 reservation purchases, you can contact Amazon Web Services and ask for purchase cancellation.
-To create the necessary case through the AWS Support Center, perform the following:
+Case B: To mitigate unwanted Amazon EC2 reservation purchases, you can contact Amazon Web Services (AWS) and ask for purchase cancellation.
+To create the necessary case through the AWS Support Center, perform the following operations:

 Note: Requesting AWS to cancel your unwanted reservation purchases using the AWS Command Line Interface (AWS CLI) is not currently supported.